Aaja Chemnitz

 Sara Olsvig

-Sara Olsvig is Inuk and was born in Nuuk, Greenland, where she resides with her partner and their children.
+In 2023, she received the Womenomics Inclusion Award.
+Sara Olsvig is Inuk and was born in Nuuk, Greenland, where she lives with her partner and their children.

 Snorri Tómasson

-Snorri Tómasson is the Director of Network Planning & Scheduling at Icelandair, overseeing Icelandair’s route network and flight schedule which covers over 50 destinations, including four in Greenland.
+Snorri Tómasson is the Director of Route Planning at Icelandair, overseeing the airline’s network and flight schedules covering over 50 destinations, including four in Greenland.

-Snorri holds an MSc degree in Operations Research from Columbia University and a BSc degree in Industrial Engineering from the University of Iceland.
+He holds a master’s degree in Operations Research from Columbia University and a bachelor’s degree in Industrial Engineering from the University of Iceland.

 Tommy Ahlers

-Former Minister for Education and Research and former member of Danish Parliament for Venstre.
+\[Name] is an entrepreneur and former Minister for Education and Research, as well as a former member of the Danish Parliament (Folketinget) for the Venstre party.

 Torben M. Andersen